popsim-consortium/demes-python/README.md

 # Tools for describing and manipulating demographic models.

-A demographic model describes one or more demes (or popululations), how they change over time, and their relationships to one another.
+A demographic model describes one or more demes (or populations), how they change over time, and their relationships to one another.
 `demes` provides a self-contained and unambiguous in-memory description of a demographic model.